ANeukum/aneukum-list-all-anagrams/README.md

 Depending on the use case a potential solution is to remove duplicates.
 For natural languages this results in a manageable input size not larger than a common dictionary.
-For other use cases, for example cryptography, this is not that beneficial.